corenova/kos/reactor/log.md

-# log persona
+# log reactor

-The log persona can be utilized to send debugging messages generated by the reactions to an output stream (such as console).
+The log reactor can be utilized to send debugging messages generated by the reactions to an output stream (such as console).

 Source code is [here](./log.js)